New Year’s Eve is a global tradition celebrating the end of the old year and the start of the new year in the Gregorian calendar.

 New York City’s big celebration is the Times Square Ball Drop at the stroke of midnight.
 The best way to participate is to rent a hotel room or make dinner reservations in Times Square.

-Otherwise, you have to arrive in Times Square before it gets closed off around 6 pm (or before).
-About a million people stand in the cold (with no bathrooms) until the stroke of midnight.
+Otherwise, you have to arrive in Times Square before it gets closed off around 6pm.
+About a million people stand in the cold (without bathrooms) until the stroke of midnight.

-You might want to do it once in your life, but definitely rent a room or a table.
+You might want to do it once in your life, but definitely rent a room.
 That way you can step into Times Square in the half hour or so before midnight.
 Room rates are much higher than normal.
 You can save money by booking the room well ahead of time.